jackhallloween21/Stenography/README.md

-# Stenography (Image-Based Text Encryption using OpenCV)
+# Steganography (Image-Based Text Encryption using OpenCV)

 This project allows you to hide a secret message inside an image using pixel manipulation with OpenCV.
 It also provides an option to decrypt the hidden message using a passcode.